SwanHubX/self-hosted/docker/README_EN.md

 ### Port Configuration

+If you deploy on a server and want to access and record experiments remotely, make sure to open the following two ports:

 | Port | Configurable | Description                                                                                           |
 | ---- | ------------ | ----------------------------------------------------------------------------------------------------- |
 | 8000 | Yes          | Gateway service port.
 Handles external requests.
 For public deployments, consider setting it to `80`. |